 So… you’re not interested in my rhyming couplets?

 Correct.
 There’s no real outlet for verse in the Germanic alliterative tradition that I could find, so that’s what this is for.
 Your end-of-line rhymes and iambic pentameter are welcome elsewhere, I am sure.

 If you would like to be a reader or a language consultant for Word Hoard Press, please send an email to Richard.
 We are always looking for more readers, and especially consultants for obscure, extinct languages.
 Get in touch!

 Word Hoard Press is a volunteer project.
-If you would like to support Word Hoard Press, please feel free to leave some money in the tip jar - it would be very appreciated.
+If you would like to support Word Hoard Press, please get in touch.

 We’re very excited to read your work.
 If you’ve got any questions, give us a shout via email or on Twitter at @WordHoardPress.